yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 This section connects the agent to AMPLIFY Central and determines how to published the discovered APIs.

 `url`: The AMPLIFY Central url.
-Default value is **<https://apicentral.axway.com>**.
+Default value is **<https://apicentral.axway.com>**

 `teamID`: The Team identifier in AMPLIFY Central that all APIs will be linked.
-Locate this at AMPLIFY Central > Access > Teams.
+Locate this at AMPLIFY Central > Access > Team Assets.
 Open the teams details.
 The team identifier is the last part of the url (AMPLIFY URL/access/teams/detail/**e4ec6c1a69fd0b8e016a0bb0681e0e8f**).

 `tenantID`: The Organization ID from AMPLIFY Central.
-Locate this at Platform > User > Organization > ORrg ID field.
+Locate this at Platform > User > Organization > Org ID field.

 `environment`: The environment name you created when [preparing AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).

 `apiServerVersion`: The version of AMPLIFY Central API the agent is using.
-Default value is **v1alpha1**.
+Default value is **v1alpha1**

 `mode`: The method to send endpoints back to Central. (publishToEnvironment = API Service, publishToCatalog = Catalog, publishToEnvironmentAndCatalog = API Service and as Consumer instance).

 `pollInterval`: The frequency the agent is polling AMPLIFY Central to get some event.
-Default value is **30s**.
+Default value is **30s**

 `auth.url`: The AMPLIFY login URL.
-Default value is **<https://login.axway.com/auth>**.
+Default value is **<https://login.axway.com/auth>**

 `auth.realm`: The Realm used to authenticate for AMPLIFY Central.
-Default value is **Broker**.
+Default value is **Broker**

-`auth.clientId`: The name of the Service Account you created when [preparing AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).
+`auth.clientId`: The Client ID of the Service Account (DOSA_....) you created when [preparing AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).
 Locate this at AMPLIFY Central > Access > Service Accounts.

 `auth.privateKey`: The location of the private key file you created when [preparing AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).
 Absolute file path is recommended to avoid confusion.